Citadel of Qaitbay: Construction

-Ibn Ayas mentioned that building of this fort started in the month of Rabi Alawal 882 H. He said that the Sultan Qaitbay travelled to Alexandria, accompanied with some other Mameluke princes, to visit the site of the old lighthouse and during this visit he ordered the building of the Citadel.
+Ibn Ayas mentioned that building of this fort started in the month of Rabi Alawal 882 AH.
+He said that the Sultan Qaitbay travelled to Alexandria, accompanied with some other Mameluke princes, to visit the site of the old lighthouse and during this visit he ordered the building of the Citadel.

-In the month of Shaban 884 H, the Sultan Qaitbay travelled again to Alexandria when the construction was finished.
+In the month of Shaban 884 AH, the Sultan Qaitbay travelled again to Alexandria when the construction was finished.
 He provided the fort with a brave legion of soldiers and various weapons.
 He also, as Ibn Ayas mentioned, dedicated several waqfs from which he financed the construction works as well as the salaries of the soldiers.

 Throughout the Mameluke period, and due to its strategic location, the Citadel was well maintained by all the rulers who came after Qaitbay.

 Strengthening of the garrison

 The Sultan Qansuh al-Ghuri gave the Citadel special attention.
 He visited it several times and increased the strength of the garrison, providing it with various weapons and equipment.
 It included a large prison made for the princes and the state-men whom the Sultan kept away from his favour for some reason.
-In the episodes of the year 960 H, Qansuh Al-Ghouri travelled to Alexandria with other princes.
+In the episodes of the year 960 AH, Qansuh Al-Ghouri travelled to Alexandria with other princes.